Modeling the nonperturbative contributions to the complex heavy-quark potential: An extended Karsch-Mehr-Satz heavy-quark potential model

-As we can see from Table~\ref{debyemassfit}, $m_D$ doesn't have a simple linear dependence on $T$ which clearly indicates the non-perturbative effects in the temperature region relevant to the quarkonium studies.
-Interestingly, we find that the extracted Debye mass can be simply parameterized as $m_D(T)=a T+b/T$.
-Besides the usual leading order result, a new term inversely proportional to $T$ has been included which accounts for the non-perturbative contributions and becomes important when the temperature is decreasing to $T_c$.
-As shown in Fig.~\ref{mdfit}, in the deconfined phase, the values of $m_D$ can be well reproduced when taking the parameters as $a=1.719$ and $b=-0.123 {\rm Gev^2}$.
-Notice that this simple parameterization of $m_D$ doesn't apply in the asymptotically high temperature limit because the parameter $a$ is considered as a constant.
+As we can see from Table~\ref{debyemassfit}, $m_D$ does not have a simple linear dependence on $T$ which clearly indicates the nonperturbative effects in the temperature region relevant to the quarkonium studies.
+Interestingly, we find that the extracted Debye mass can be simply parametrized as $m_D(T)=a T+b/T$.
+Besides the usual leading order result, a new term inversely proportional to $T$ has been included which accounts for the nonperturbative contributions and becomes important when the temperature is decreasing to $T_c$.
+As shown in Fig.~\ref{mdfit}, in the deconfined phase, the values of $m_D$ can be well reproduced when taking the parameters as $a=1.719$ and $b=-0.123$ ${\rm GeV^2}$.
+Notice that this simple parametrization of $m_D$ does not apply in the asymptotically high temperature limit because the parameter $a$ is considered as a constant.
 Furthermore, the negative value of $b$ indicates that the ratio $m_D/T$ decreases as $T$ approaches to $T_c$ from above.
-In fact, the same downward trend has been observed in a massive quasi-particle model when fitting to the equation of state\cite{Peshier:1995ty}.
-However, this is actually opposite to the result from perturbation calculation where an upward trend of the ratio was found\cite{Arnold:1995bh,Ghisoiu:2015uza}.
+The same has also been observed in a massive quasiparticle model when fitting to the equation of state\cite{Peshier:1995ty}.
+In addition, lattice measurements of the gauge invariant correlation function between Polyakov loops shows that the associated screening mass behaves similarly as that presented in Fig.~\ref{mdfit}\cite{Digal:2003jc,Maezawa:2010vj}.
+However, based on the two point function of gluons computed on lattice, a contradictory conclusion was obtained where the corresponding gauge dependent mass increases as $T$ approaches to $T_c$\cite{Cucchieri:2001tw,Kaczmarek:2005ui}.
+Such an upward trend of the ratio $m_D/T$ actually coincides with the result from perturbation calculation \cite{Arnold:1995bh,Ghisoiu:2015uza}.
+Therefore, as discussed in Ref.~\cite{Dumitru:2010mj}, it would be important to reanalyze the lattice data by using a Higgsed propagator where different modes with both increasing and decreasing masses are combined.